jmcuneo/a1-gettingstarted-a25/README.md

 - **CSS Styles**
   - :root used to define CSS variables
   - *, html, body styles added to combat browser defaults & add font
-  - .section class and @media styles added for responsive and colored styling
+  - section tag and @media styles added for responsive and colored styling
   - footer styles to center the footer
   - a styles so links match the color scheme
   - ul styles to change how bullets are rendered